 Integrated Masters (MEng, BSc)

-Our Computer Science and Artificial Intelligence degree course are integrated masters (MEng, BSc) degrees providing you with great breadth and depth of study.
-You can graduate after 3 years with a BSc degree or continue for another year to complete the MEng, BSc which incorporates opportunities to further specialise in the areas of computing which are related to the research undertaken in the School.
+Our Computer Science and Artificial Intelligence degree course are Integrated Masters (MEng, BEng), providing you with great breadth and depth of study.
+You can graduate after three years with a BEng or continue for another year to complete the MEng, which fulfils the academic requirements necessary for Chartered Engineer status, the preferred engineering qualification.
+There are requirements at the end of the third year for progression to the MEng.

 As a student in the School of Computing, you will study computing ethics as part of your programme of learning.
 At Leeds, ethics is taught using real life case studies, with input from specialist ethicists as well as your tutors and lecturers.
 The team responsible for the ethics taught in computing have produced educational material used to stimulate debate in class about topics such as ethical hacking, open source software, and use of personal data.